 The trick, however, is to make the process gamified.
 Each person who signed up received a thank you message, and the number of people already on the waiting list will be displayed (i.e. providing the social proof that the organization is worth waiting for).
 However, if you wanted to skip ahead in line, all you had to do was refer your friends – and the CTA buttons made it extremely easy for users to do so.

-Growth-hacking for fintech firms is a hazardous business, as lovely and puffy as the term may sound today.
+Fintech growth hacks is a hazardous, as lovely and puffy as the term may sound today.
 Customers’ response to any expansion strategy would completely depend on its credibility, as this is a closely scrutinized business that is supposed to operate on the values of honesty and candor.
 Whether you want to increase traffic, the number of users, registrations, or conversion rates, make sure to validate your campaign to avoid lasting harm to the single most important aspect determining the success of a fintech business model- its reputation.